gptak/pokemon-app/README.md

 ## Login and password

-To login use login: "user" and password "user1"
+To login use login: "user" and password: "user1"

 ## Available Scripts